How To Deal With A Difficult Boss

 It can be very challenging when you have trouble working with your manager.

-Fortunately, there are several ways you can handle a difficult work situation without having to quit your job.
+Fortunately, there are ways you can handle a difficult work situation without having to quit your job.

 Signs That You Have a Difficult Boss